- Home

 What is it?

-Mindfulness is the quality of being present and fully engaged in the present moment – free from distraction or judgement.
-Mindfulness practices can include focusing on the breath and observing each rise and fall, body scan meditations, and mindful walking.
-Mindfulness-based stress reduction (MBSR) is a 6–8 week course designed to help you cope better and be at ease in your life.
+Mindfulness is the practice of being fully present and engaged in the moment — free from distraction or judgement.
+Common mindfulness practices can include focusing on the breath and observing each rise and fall, body scan meditations, and mindful walking.
+Mindfulness-based stress reduction (MBSR) is a 6–8 week course designed to help you cope better and feel more at ease in your life.

 Why use it